Gachagua puts Ruto on the spot ahead of Northern Kenya tour

 Gachagua said the visit amounted to early campaigning for the 2027 election while failing to confront the region’s deepening crises, including drought, insecurity, and what he described as unaccountable leadership.

-He claimed that Sh11 trillion disbursed to Wajir, Mandera, Marsabit, and Isiolo counties since the start of devolution has not been adequately accounted for.
+He claimed that Sh1 trillion disbursed to Wajir, Mandera, Marsabit, and Isiolo counties since the start of devolution has not been adequately accounted for.

 The former DP has also accused leaders from the region of remaining silent as residents suffer, saying some had allegedly looted public funds to buy property in Nairobi, Dubai, and Cape Town or to finance lavish foreign travel.